-If you have been summoned to report for jury duty on October 5, 2020 or later, please continue to monitor instructions from the jury office for the Circuit Court in your local jurisdiction.
+If you have been summoned to report for jury duty on November 16 or later, please contact the jury office for the Circuit Court in your local jurisdiction.

 Video Courtesy of WJLA-7 News - Prince George's County